PhilPizza/jekyll-now/_posts/2018-02-12-iowa_liquor_blog.md

 ![png](../images/iowa_liquor_blog_files/iowa_liquor_blog_9_1.png)

    * There are very clearly a few 'high' selling stores, that sell above and beyond more liquor than the average store.
-These might be wholesale oriented store locations, and not necessarily geared towards the 'average consumer'.
-Being able to classify these store types from the beginning may increase the accuracy of our predictive model.
+These might be wholesale-oriented store locations, and not necessarily geared towards the 'average consumer'.
+Being able to classify these store types at the beginning may increase the accuracy of our predictive model.

 ---

 ## Conclusion
+### Prediction:
-### Prediction: *\$289,740,820* in total 2016 Iowa State liquor sales, a 1.9% increase over 2015
+### *\$289,740,820* in total 2016 Iowa State liquor sales
+### (1.9% increase over 2015)

 - I haven't had the time to check my prediction (since we have do have 2016 sales data and all), but feel free to reach out let me know how right/wrong I was if you know!